ccoutant/dwarf-locations/001a-context.md

 at the end of the first paragraph.

+### Section 5.14 Pointer to Member Type Entries

+In the paragraph beginning "The `DW_AT_use_location` description is used in conjunction...", add "(see Section 2.5.1)" at the end of the second
+sentence:

+> The `DW_AT_use_location` description is used in conjunction with the
+> location descriptions for a particular object of the given pointer to
+> member type and for a particular structure or class instance.
+The
+> `DW_AT_use_location` attribute expects two values to be pushed onto
+> the DWARF expression stack before the `DW_AT_use_location` description
+> is evaluated (see Section 2.5.1). ...

 ### Section 6.4.2 Call Frame Instructions

 Add the following after the first sentence of the second paragraph:

-> The DWARF expressions for call frame information operations are
+> The DWARF expressions for call frame information are restricted to
-> restricted to those that do not require a current compilation unit
+> those operations that do not require a current compilation unit (see
-> (see Section 2.5.1).
+> Section 2.5.1).